-Java 8 streams-based applications can be boosted by making the computation distributed using Hazelcast Jet.
+Java 8 stream-based applications can be boosted by making the computation distributed using Hazelcast Jet.

-The popular Java 8 java.util.stream is a set of classes to support functional-style operations on streams of elements, mostly on collections.
-Hazelcast Jet implements java.util.stream API in the distributed way.
+The popular Java 8 java.util.stream is a set of classes to support functional style operations on streams of elements, mostly on collections.
+Hazelcast Jet implements java.util.stream API in a distributed way.

-Hazelcast Jet has an implementation of java.util.stream for Hazelcast IMDG’s IMap and IList. java.util.stream operations are mapped to a DAG and then executed, and the result returned to the user.
+Hazelcast Jet has an implementation of java.util.stream for Hazelcast IMDG IMap and IList. java.util.stream operations are mapped to a DAG and then executed, and the result returned to the user.
 The computation is run as distributed and parallelized.
-Jet takes a benefit of data locality – if the data source and Jet are co-located Jet will read local data partitions and process data in-place to avoid unnecessary shuffling and sending over the wire.
+Jet benefits from data locality – if the data source and Jet are colocated Jet will read local data partitions and process data in-place to avoid unnecessary shuffling and sending over the wire.

-Due to it’s simplicity, the Streams API is a great way to get started with Hazelcast Jet:
+Due to it’s simplicity, the Stream API is a great way to get started with Hazelcast Jet:

 Visit code samples for distributed java.util.stream.Jet in 5 minutes